 The menstrual cup would be a real advantage in a bug out situation.
 You will not have to worry checking on it for 10 hours and you will be able to focus on other priorities.
-You will not have to worry about your clothing getting stained or figure out how to deal with other hygiene issues.
-It is a great addition to your bug out bag and you should really consider about getting one.
+You will not have to worry about your clothing getting stained or figure out how to deal with different hygiene issues.
+It is an excellent addition to your bug out bag and you should really consider getting one.

 Tampons, the most common solution for a period

 Even if you stockpile on tampons, you might find yourself in the situation where you have run out of these items.
-In that case you will have to make your own tampons.
+In that case, you will have to make your own tampons.
 When that time comes, try making some reusable ones from cotton.
-You can use pillow cases, sheets or any other type of used bedding that is made of cotton or linen.
+You can use pillowcases, sheets or any other type of used bedding that is made of cotton or linen.
 Avoid synthetic fibers, as they can cause infections and cannot be rolled or compacted like cotton fibers can.
 The best thing is that tampons have other uses that can help you in a survival situation.
-You can find more about these uses by reading this article.
+You can find more about these applications by reading this article.

 How to make your own tampons:

-There are some women who might have problems wearing homemade tampons.
+Some women might have problems wearing homemade tampons.
 The solution for their period will be homemade sanitary pads.

 Reusable period cloth pads

-One option to stockpile on reusable sanitary pads, would be to buy them from Amazon, it will save you a lot of work if you don’t like sewing.
+One option to stockpile on reusable sanitary pads would be to buy them from Amazon, it will save you a lot of work if you don’t like sewing.
 You’re going to need a pad with a removable interior liner.
-This is an important factor for cleaning and long term maintenance.
+This is an essential factor for cleaning and long-term maintenance.

 If you prefer the make your own, you’ll discover on the internet an incredibly diverse variety of patterns.
 The best ones will be shaped like the hourglass, like the ones you bought at the store and they will have wings.
 The center should be easy to open in order to remove the lining.
 The wings should snap together under the bottom of your underwear.
 In a time of crisis, if you are caught unprepared you can still make your own by using washcloths or worn out towels.
 Here is how you can do it: